HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ## Using the SPARQL endpoint with VanderBot

-VanderBot has several functions that use the Wikibase SPARQL endpoint to perform data checks.
+VanderBot has several functions that use the wikibase SPARQL endpoint to perform data checks.
 The Query Service for a wikibase.cloud instance is much slower than the Wikidata Query Service, so using these functions can significantly slow down writing to the API and you might want to disable them.

 If you do want to use those features, you need to provide the URL of your instance's endpoint.
 You can find the base URL by clicking on the `Query Service` link on the left panel.
 That will take you to a new URL of a form like this: `https://wbwh-test.wikibase.cloud/query/`.
 To form the SPARQL endpoint URL, append `sparql` to this URL.
 In this example the endpoint URL becomes `https://wbwh-test.wikibase.cloud/query/sparql`.